advanced-ads/.github/.github/ISSUE_TEMPLATE/bug_report.md

 Could existing users rely on the current behavior and a change could irritate them?

-If you are not sure whether this is a bug or a feature and feel that you need technical help finding it out then contact the most-appropriate developer in our team directly via Slack.
+If you are not sure whether this is a bug or a feature and feel that you need technical help finding it out then contact the most-appropriate developer in our team directly via Slack or [discussions](https://github.com/webgilde/advanced-ads/discussions).

 If possible, also check: